Slide

 Chick Rearing

-Our specialist chick rearing unit saves African penguin eggs and chicks that have been abandoned, for subsequent release back into the wild.
+Our specialist chick rearing unit saves African Penguin eggs and chicks that have been abandoned, for subsequent release back into the wild.

-SANCCOB works with various stakeholders to ensure authorities take appropriate preparedness action to mitigate oil
+SANCCOB works with various stakeholders to ensure authorities take appropriate preparedness action to mitigate oil spill risks.

 Education